zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Integration of External Services
 --------------------------------

+|mseh| implements access control to on-premises or external resources with a single solution and it manage automatically ssl encryption certificates.
-In several scenarios there is a service, which is used or required by other services on a cluster, that runs on a dedicated server.
-A typical example is a cluster interacting with a database instance hosted elsewhere, for example on a different subnet within the company's infrastructure, or hosted by a third party service provider.
+A typical example is a cluster interacting with a database instance hosted (for example) by a third-party service provider.

-|mesh| proves useful in these situations, allowing to securely connect
-a |product| installation to external services.

 Scenario and Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~